-At the other end of the bridge, as seen in our Engraving, is Bath Island, connected with Iris or Goat Island by another bridge; and beyond Goat Island there are a few scattered rocks, which are connected with it by means of a third bridge.
+At the other end of the bridge, as seen in our Engraving, is Bath Island, on which is the Toll-house, where each visitor is charged 25 cents, and has his name entered in a book; after which he is entitled to cross the bridge as often as he pleases, free of charge, during the current year.
+Bath Island is connected with Iris or Goat Island by another bridge; and beyond Goat Island there are a few scattered rocks, which are connected with it by means of a third bridge.
 These rocks lie on the very brink of the precipice, between the American Falls and the Horse-Shoe Fall, and on them stands a tower named the Terrapin Tower, which commands a magnificent view of Niagara.
 But there are finer points of view than this.
 Moreover, we shall afterwards have to conduct our reader to various points of great interest on and around these islands, which, however, no one will feel disposed to visit until he has given his undivided attention to the wonderful Falls from the most striking points of view.
-We therefore recommend him not to cross over to Goat Island in the first instance, but, after having stood upon the bridge over the rapids above described, retrace his steps and hasten down the banks of the river a few hundred yards, to a spot named Point View.
+We therefore recommend him not to cross over to Goat Island in the first instance, but, after having stood upon the bridge over the rapids above described, retrace his steps and hasten down the banks of the river a few hundred yards, to a spot named Prospect Point.

 Before proceeding thither, however, we may say a word or two in reference to the bridge we are about to leave.
-The elegated and substantial structure that now spans the river at this point, was erected by the Messrs.
+The elegant and substantial structure that now spans the river at this point was erected by the Messrs.
 Porter, the proprietors of Goat Island.
 It is made of iron, on the plan of Whipple's iron-arched bridge, and is 360 feet long, having 4 arches of 90 feet span each.
-The width is 27 feet, embracing a double carriage-way of 161⁄2 feet, and two foot-paths of 51⁄2 feet each, with iron raillings.
+The width is 27 feet, embracing a double carriage-way of 161⁄2 feet, and two foot-paths of 51⁄2 feet each, with iron railings.
 All the materials used in its construction are of the best quality, and the strength of all the parts is much beyond what is considered necessary.